Federal District (Brazil): Flag

 The white background of the flag stands for peace, and gives the idea of infinity, or the vast Brazilian territory.
 The green and yellow colours in the middle refer to the most commonly used of the four colours of the national flag to represent Brazil.
-The four yellow arrows symbolize the native nations of Brazil, whereas their pointing into the four cardinal directions of the compass stands for the centralized emanating political power of Brasília, as the capital of the country.
-The yellow arrows also form a cross, which symbolizes both the Southern Cross, a constellation seen only in the Southern Hemisphere and the Roman Catholic or Christian symbol of redemption brought by Pedro Álvares Cabral and under whose shadow the first Mass in Brazil was celebrated in 1500 in Bahia.
-With their feathers, the arrows form a lozenge in the middle, a reference to yellow lozenge of the national flag, that stands for Brazil's mineral riches.
+The four yellow arrows symbolize indigenous peoples of Brazil, whereas their pointing into the four cardinal directions of the compass stands for the centralized emanating political power of Brasília as the national capital.
+The yellow arrows also form a cross, which symbolizes both the Southern Cross, a constellation seen only in the Southern Hemisphere, and the Christian symbol of redemption brought by Pedro Álvares Cabral and under whose shadow the first Mass in Brazil was celebrated in 1500 in Bahia.
+The four arrows’ fletchings also form a lozenge in the middle as a nod to gold lozenge of the national flag symbolising Brazil's mineral riches.

 The flag was created by the poet and herald Guilherme de Almeida, and was adopted by decree n.o 1090 on August 25, 1969.